367718/camp/chikuwa/README.md

 * `escape_html`: escape bytes for safe usage in an HTML context.
 * `first_number`: extract the first number found as a positive integer.
 * `insensitive_contains`: check needle presence in haystack (case-insensitively).
+* `limited_reader`: reader that errors out once a specified limit is exceeded.
 * `percent_decode`: decode percent-encoded bytes.
 * `split_slice_once`: split on provided separator, returning unmodified input if not found.
 * `subslice_range`: find position of subslice between two delimiters (case-insensitive).